Jesse Benton Jr.: The "Tennessee opposition" to Andrew Jackson

 According to historian Thomas Abernethy, there were a number of Tennesseans "who would not bend the knee" to Andrew Jackson, including Jesse Benton, Boyd McNairy, John Williams, James Jackson, Wilkins Tannehill, and Newton Cannon.
 In August 1824 Benton listed himself as a candidate to be a presidential elector for William H. Crawford, and then in October 1824 recommitted himself to the apparently more viable candidate Henry Clay.
 Also in October 1824 he "issued a pamphlet villifying Jackson.
 This was circulated all over the country, but particularly in Tennessee and North Carolina."
 The pamphlet and a similar broadside charged Jackson with nepotism, corruption, and grossly abusive behavior to subordinates and his supporters described it as "scurrilous."
 According to historian Louis Harlan, the pamphlet "accused the General of 'every known offense against Divine and human laws,' among other things, of bulldozing and corruption in the Senate election of 1823, of speculation in Florida lands and the salt lick reservation, and barbaric personal conduct."
-William Berkeley Lewis, one of Jackson's circle of political promoters, wrote an point-by-point rebuttal in anonymous letter form that was published in the for the Philadelphia Columbia Observer on September 20, 1824.
+William Berkeley Lewis, one of Jackson's circle of political promoters, wrote a point-by-point rebuttal in anonymous letter form that was published in the Philadelphia Columbia Observer on September 20, 1824.
 Benton was beaten in the race for elector by Nathaniel Dyer.

 Apparently Jackson and Benton had another physical fight at the "old Bell tavern in Memphis," probably sometime in the 1820s, which Jackson this time won.
 Thomas Hart Benton was eventually reconciled to Jackson and became one of his key allies in the U.S. Senate.
 Jesse Benton and Thomas Hart Benton became and remained partially or totally estranged over the Senator's alliance with Jackson.